 Loudness normalization, beating the system

 First off all, I think it’s good to know how the system works and where it came from.
 Some years ago in the broadcast-world there was no standard except for a max peak level of something like -9/-10dBFS.
 Because of that, commercials where louder then the program-material.
-Those commercials where compressed and limited and so the max peak was where it ‘should be’ but the RMS level was way louder.
+Those commercials where compressed and limited and so the maximum peak was where it ‘should be’ but the RMS level was way louder.
 In the USA they came up with the CALM act which stated that commercials needed to be equally loud compared to the program material.
 That’s where loudness normalization started in the form of the ITTU BS1770 and for the EU, the EBU R128 standard.
 Basically that standard is -23LUFS, (* Loudness Units Full Scale) integrated.
 Integrated means, the full program material measured from start till end, should be -23 LUFS on average.
 This means peaks could be higher then -23 and softer parts could be way lower then -23, but the average level needs to be -23LUFS integrated.
 The measurement is done by making use of the K-weighting curve, rather then a flat/simple RMS measurement.
 The K-weighting curve is pretty much based on how the human hearing/brain works; you are less sensitive to low frequencies but more to mid and high frequencies.
 The curve takes out parts of the low frequencies and boosts the mid and high frequencies. (see image).
 Next to the integrated measurement you also have short term (measured over a shifted period of 2 seconds) and momentary (measured over 400msec) measurement.
-The whole system is way more complex then just this brief and simple explanation and explaining all details will be to much information.
+The whole system is way more complex then just this brief and simple explanation and explaining all details will be too much information.
 But I think it’s good to know the basics and where it came from to understand what is happening and for what reasons.

 * 1LU (Loudness Unit) is not 1dB, this is because of the K-weighting curve.
 In practice most people compare an LU to a dB but it's actually not and that should be keeped in mind.

 Loudness normalization used by streaming platforms is based on this system, with the biggest difference being that it’s not normalized to -23LUFS, but to (for most services) -14LUFS.
-That’s also where people make a wrong judgement, they think that they should master to -14LUFS because otherwise you will get a 'penalty' and they will limit your track.
+That’s where many people get it wrong.
+They think you need to master to -14 LUFS or you’ll be 'penalized,' but in reality, your track will simply be turned down, not limited.
 Sure, if your track is louder then -14LUFS integrated it will be taken down in level, but it’s nothing more then a ‘volume knob’ and so if your music sounds great at let’s say -10LUFS, it will still sound great when Spotify turned the volume knob down by 4dB to make it -14LUFS.
-Loudness normalization will NOT limit your music, it will just take the level down to reach it’s target loudness.
+Loudness normalization will NOT limit or compress your music, it simply reduces the level to meet its target loudness, essentially acting like a volume knob.

 Always keep in mind that the measurement is done by using the integrated value, so the average value from start till end.
 So if a track is -12LUFS integrated, it will be taken down by 2dB to reach it’s target loudness of -14LUFS.
 If your track is -10LUFS, it will be taken down by 4dB to make it -14LUFS.
 But now it gets interesting, because it could be that both are the same track but still one sounds louder then the other.
 It could even be the same master, but still the version which has an integrated loudness of -12LUFS could sound louder in the chorus then the version which was -10LUFS.
 How could that happen?
 It’s basically the arrangement and mix what makes the difference, not just the master.